Products for test stands and testing machines Applications of servo hydraulic cylinder, hydrostatic bearing actuator and

-Test stand for seals and rod surfaces Ratio-Drive® drive system
+Test stand for seals and rod surfaces Ratio-Drive® test machine

-Hänchen not only tests its own sealing systems, guiding systems and rod surfaces, it also operates as an external provider of testing services for many customers.
-Besides that, Hänchen now also designs and produces servo hydraulic test stands for the research and industrial sectors.
+Hänchen not only tests its own sealing systems, guiding systems and rod surfaces, meanwhile we design and produce servo hydraulic test stands for the research and industrial sectors.
 The test stands are realised electrically or hydraulically depending on the requirements.

 Large-size bearing test stand for wind energy installations Test hydraulic actuator

 Servo hydraulic actuators for test systems by Hänchen drive one of the largest bearing test stands worldwide.
 Around 40 GW of wind energy capacity installed annually worldwide.
 Increasingly larger systems are used for this: 5 MW are standard today in the offshore sector, and the 6 MW limit has already been reached.

 Airplane wing test stand for simulating the airstream Industrial hydraulic cylinder, clamping device

 In test stands at Airbus in Bremen, Hänchen hydraulic cylinders have proven themselves in system tests.
 Airbus – this name stands for the highest safety standards, and for an association of European locations that share research, development and production.

 Servohydraulic test stand for seats in automotive industry Test hydraulic actuator

 Servohydraulic lifecycle tests are also the current industry standard for automobile components that are used far beyond safety-related structural elements.
 The challenge for such testing facilities lies in bringing together widely varying technologies at the highest level.